Forest Bathing Meditation Script For Meditating In Nature

 Whether you practice inside or outside, there are many benefits.
 Let’s take a look.

 If you tried the nature meditation script above, I am certain you found it marvellous.
 The relaxing breeze brushing past your face, the birdsong, the grass at your feet.
 The sweet calls of birdsong around you.
-It is immediately relaxing.
+It’s immensely relaxing.
+And science shows it does wonders.

 A 2010 study [3] [4] on Shinrin-Yoku by the Center for Environment, Health and Field Sciences at Chiba University found these benefits: